sveawebpay/java-integration/README.md

 *setMerchantIdBasedAuthorization(...)* for other payments like card and direct bank payments.
 Needs to be used everytime when creating a request, i.e. before calling *doRequest()* or *getPaymentForm()*.

+*NOTE:* This solution may change in future updates!

 [<< To top](https://github.com/sveawebpay/java-integration/tree/develop#java-integration-package-api-for-sveawebpay)

 ## 1. createOrder